oribarilan/fliq/README.md

 def aggregate(by: Callable[[Any, Any], Any], initial: Any = None)
 ```

-Applies an accumulator function over the iterable.
+Applies an accumulator function over the query.

 For an optimized summation of numeric values, use `sum`.

+Example:

+    q([Point(0, 0), Point(1, 1), Point(2, 2)]).aggregate(by=lambda p1, p2: p1 + p2)
+    >> Point(3, 3)

 Args:
     <br />
     by: The accumulator function to apply to each two elements.
     initial: Optional.
 The initial value of the accumulator.
 Defaults to None.
-    If provided, it will also serve as the default value for an empty iterable.
+    If provided, it will also serve as the default value for an empty query.
-    If not provided, the first element of the iterable will be used as the initial value.
+    If not provided, the first element of the query will be used as the initial value.

 <a id="query.Query.max"></a>